 Before returning to the Godzilla marathon on late night TV, Quentin laid his sleeping son Jeremy on the bed and covered him with a quilt.

 Lie, on the other hand, means to rest or recline.
 Lie is an intransitive verb, so no direct object will follow.

 The center of Diane's bed always smells like dog because Reliable, her beagle, lies there every chance he gets.

 What is Reliable doing in the middle of the bed?
 Resting.

 Choosing the Correct Form

-Once you know which meaning you need, you must then choose the correct verb form.
-Look at the table below:
+Once you determine which meaning you need, choose the correct form from the table below:

 Infinitive Definition Simple Present Simple Past Past Participle Present Participle to lay to put something down lay(s) laid laid laying to lie to rest or recline lie(s) lay lain lying

 Important note: The simple present form of lay is the same word as the simple past form of lie.
 This shared form accounts for much of the confusion with these two verbs.